 The reason for this is most students when they have an objective statement it sounds like all other students’ objective statements because there are a lot of things that are very similar about students.
 Like studying things and having internships.

-Moreover, it’s something that an employer mostly going to skip over because it’s not that useful to him and it’s taking up the most important place at the top of your resume, so we really want to replace that with education and experience.
+Moreover, it’s something that an employer mostly going to skip over because it’s not that useful to him and it’s taking up the most important place at the top of your resume, so we really want to replace that with education, and experience.

 Another section that you can put in if you need to fill some extra space or if you've done some really cool high-level coursework is the relevant coursework section.
 We recommend this when you need to fill some space.
-If you're a first-year student you may not have higher-level coursework so this is where you could put some relevant coursework to the positions that you're applying.
-However, if you are a senior wanting to include any of your project-based practical experiences that you've had would be awesome to include a relevant coursework section.
-In addition to that if you have any coursework that's outside of your major that you think's really set you apart on this would be a really great place to include this as well.
+If you're a first-year student you may not have higher-level coursework so this is where you could put some relevant coursework to the positions that you're applying for.
+However, if you are a senior wanting to include any of the project-based practical experiences that you've had would be awesome to include a relevant coursework section.
+In addition to that if you have any coursework that's outside of your major that you think's really set you apart this would be a really great place to include this as well.